The art cannot die.

 Survives as long as Ethereum

-Four parallel immutable copies, layered in depth.
-One mandatory backstop.
+Five parallel shards, layered in depth.
+One consensus-guaranteed STATE backstop.

 Permanence guarantor